 "My husband of 42 years and I have worked extremely hard to help our children succeed," Donahue said."My husband and I are not wealthy people.
 After working so hard for so many years, this experience was truly cruel and unimaginable for all of us."

-Donahue said the atmosphere at Sudbury Public Schools has turned into "us vs. them" between the administration on one side, and the teachers and parents on the other, since the school committee voiced its full support of Wilson.
-This, despite a petition signed by more than 100 parents demanding the Wilson's ouster.
+Donahue said the atmosphere at Sudbury Public Schools has turned into "us vs. them" between the administration on one side, and the teachers and parents on the other, This, despite

 "Given the overall management issues in SPS, the system has been losing some excellent teachers," said Donahue, who added Denessen was one of them.
 "If these issues are not resolved, the system will continue to bleed some of the best of its staff.
 Many teachers walk in fear."